A to Z of Destinations

 Get more info on walking safaris: Lyn Hughes on her experiences in Zambia

 Make it happen: Fly to Salt Lake City.
-Hire a car and use Utah’s Scenic Byways to link the parks; see www.utah.com.
+Hire a car and use Utah’s Scenic Byways to link the parks.

 Get more info on Utah: Top 5 national parks

-The mighty Zambezi River divides Zimbabwe and Zambia.
+The Zambezi divides Zimbabwe and Zambia.
 After it takes a 100m-plus tumble over Victoria Falls, it squeezes through a narrow gorge for 120km, boiling up into the biggest sequence of Grade V rapids in the world.
-The Everest of whitewater rafting can be completed, unlike Everest, by a beginner – providing expert assistance is on hand, and you’re willing to hurtle yourself in a flimsy inflatable at white-knuckle speeds down a ferociously turbulent channel.
-Just make sure you hold on tight or you’ll be in the Zambezi – along with the hippos and the crocodiles...
+Make sure you hold on tight or you’ll be in the Zambezi – along with the hippos and the crocodiles...

-Make it happen: The best time to raft the Zambezi is when the water levels are lowering and more rapids are accessible, between August and mid-October.
-In November and December it gets really hairy.
+Make it happen: The best time to raft the Zambezi is when the water levels are lower and more rapids are accessible, between August and mid-October.

-There are more than 60 glaciers sliding down to the west coast of New Zealand’s South Island, creaking white tongues as old as the hills.
-Franz Josef is one of the most impressive, galloping from the 3,000m highs of the Southern Alps to sea level in just a few kilometres.
-The result: glacial drama on a grand scale.
-Swoop over in a helicopter to see all of the ice-action in detail – look down on chilling crevasses, towering seracs and sculpted caves, and land on the snowfields to walk on this slowly shifting geological monster.
+There are more than 60 glaciers sliding down to the west coast of New Zealand’s South Island.
+Franz Josef is one of the most impressive, galloping from the 3,000m highs of the Southern Alps to sea level in a few kilometres.
+Swoop over in a helicopter – look down on chilling crevasses, towering seracs and sculpted caves.

 You don’t have to be crazy to want to cycle or motorcycle in Vietnam, but it helps.
 Ho Chi Minh City is a maelstrom of scooters, cycles and cyclos.
 If you see a break in the traffic, go for it.
 Just make sure that the guy with a dozen live ducks hanging off his handlebars doesn’t beat you to it.

-Make it happen: From December 2011, Vietnam Air will fly non-stop from London Gatwick to Hanoi and Ho Chi Minh City (Saigon) – the only direct service.
-Returns will cost from £817; see www.vietnamair.co.uk.
-In the meantime, fly to Bangkok and use one of the regional low-cost airlines.
-The best time to visit Vietnam is November-April, the dry season – though the highlands can be chilly at this time.
+Make it happen: The best time to visit Vietnam is November-April, the dry season – though the highlands can be chilly at this time.

-With a drop of 979m, Angel Falls makes Niagara look like your average garden water feature.
-From the sheer walls of the mesa mountain, Auyantepui, it cascades down at a thunderous pace in the rainy season, while in the dry season – from January to May – it turns to mist before ever reaching the base of the Cañon del Diablo (Devil’s Canyon) directly below.
-The way to experience it is to approach by dugout canoe from Canaima Camp, floating through lush rainforest, before a jungle trek to the vantage point of El Mirador de Laime.
-Alternatively, adrenalin-junkies may choose to scale the canyon’s face before base-jumping off the top.
+With a drop of 979m, Angel Falls makes Niagara look like a garden water feature.
+Approach by dugout canoe from Canaima Camp, floating through lush rainforest, before a jungle trek to the vantage point of El Mirador de Laime.
+Adrenalin-junkies may choose to scale the canyon’s face before base-jumping off the top.

-Get more info on the Great Wall of China: With Wanderlust's complete travel guide
+Get more info on the Great Wall of China: Wanderlust's complete travel guide

-Both the Masai Mara National Reserve and the Serengeti National Park are part of a huge ecosystem that offers the quintessential safari experience: rolling savannah punctured with rocky outcrops and acacia trees, a smudge of distant hills, and big skies.
-The area is famous for the Great Migration: the two million herbivores that trek clockwise following the rains in a constant search for food.
-From June to September the herds bottleneck at the crossings of the Grumeti and Mara rivers, creating a feast for the waiting carnivores.
-Don’t worry if you can’t make the migration.
-You’ll still see plenty of wildlife whenever you go – and with fewer people.
+The Masai Mara National Reserve and Serengeti National Park are famous for the Great Migration: two million wildebeest trek in a constant search for food.
+From June to September the herds bottleneck at the crossings of the Grumeti and Mara rivers, creating a feast for waiting carnivores.

 Make it happen: Fly to Nairobi (Kenya) or Arusha (Tanzania).
 Pick up a safari locally, or pre-book with a specialist.